jbasen/Crestron-Home-Assistant/README.md

 smart plug.
 This paradigm provides both power and flexibility in working with smart home devices and services integrated with Home Assistant.

+IMPORTANT NOTE: This driver only works with a Crestron 4-Series processor.

 This module suite is released as shareware.
 It is free for a developer to use on their own personal Crestron system or for a dealer to use in their showroom demo system.
 However, if it is used on customer systems, where a